| Read Time: 7 minutes

 What does an employee rights attorney do?

-• Legal Consultation: They provide advice on your employee legal rights, helping you understand what protections are available to you.
+• Legal Consultation: They provide advice on your employee’s legal rights, helping you understand the variety of protections available to you.

 • Lawsuit Representation: If necessary, they will represent you in court or during negotiations with your employer.